Devraux/PCB_Projects/README.md

 # PCB sample projects
 This repository contains my PCB designs made in KiCad and Altium designer.
 In some cases there is no silkscreen - this is caused by our custom fabrication methods.
+In some cases there are "huge" vias - this is caused by our custom(handmoade) fabrication via methods

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=Devraux.PCB_Projects)